FormidableLabs/yesno/README.md

 ##### `IInterceptOptions`

-`options.ignorePorts: number[]`: Since YesNo uses Mitm internally, by default it will intercept any sockets, HTTP or otherwise.
+`options.ignorePorts: number[]`: _Important._ Since YesNo uses Mitm internally, by default it will intercept any sockets, HTTP or otherwise.
 If you need to ignore a port (eg for a database connection), provide that port number here.
 Normally you will run YesNo after long running connections have been established, so this won't be a problem.

 ##### `yesno.mock(mocks: ISerializedHttp[] | ISerializedHttpMock[], options?: IInterceptOptions): void`

 Enables intercept of requests if not already enabled and configures YesNo to respond to all forthcoming intercepted requests with the provided `mocks`.

 YesNo responds to the Nth intercepted request with the Nth mock.
-If the HTTP method & URL of the intercepted request does not match the corresponding mock then client request will fail.
+If the HTTP method & URL of the intercepted request does not match the corresponding mock then the client request will fail.

 When YesNo cannot provide a mock for an intercept it emits an `error` event on the corresponding [`ClientRequest`](https://nodejs.org/api/http.html#http_class_http_clientrequest) instance.
 Most libraries will handle this by throwing an error.